 Patient in medical wires

-It is crucial that you only use biocompatible cables if the cable comes into physical contact with the patient.
-Plus, in some cases, there may also be requirements regarding the use of specific colors.
+You must only use biocompatible cables if the cable comes into physical contact with the patient.
+Plus, in some cases, there may also be requirements regarding using specific colors.

-It is best to speak to your provider in detail about your requirements so that you can get precisely what you need.
+It is best to speak to your provider about your requirements to get precisely what you need.